allenc125789/TurtleNAS/README.md

 +can download files without an extension

-+ added a button with a dropdown menu to download the current folder as a zip, and another for encrypted zip, with tar alternatives.
++added a button with a dropdown menu to download the current folder as a zip, and another for encrypted zip, with tar alternatives.

 +program runs effeiciently enough. changing directories is seamless, and multiple gigs of files can be uploaded without major impact on performance.
 Need to test with uploads from multiple users.